SophistSolutions/Stroika/Samples/SSDPClient/ReadMe.txt

-SSDPClient Shows how to user the Stroika UPnP framework to search (SSDP) for UPnP devices.
+SSDPClient shows how to user the Stroika UPnP framework to search (SSDP) for UPnP devices.